pardeshiumesh23/90DaysofDevOps/Day9/solutions.md

-1. What is Git and why it is Important?
+1. What is Git and why it is Important?\n
 Git is a distributed version control system (DVCS) that allows developers to manage and track changes to their source code and collaborate with others efficiently.
-It was created by Linus Torvalds in 2005 and has become one of the most widely used version control systems in the software development industry.
+It was created by Linus Torvalds in 2005 and has become one of the most widely used version control systems in the software development industry.\n
 Here's why Git is important:
 Version control
 Collaboration